Waorani people: Tribal subgroups

 The Waorani are subdivided into the Toñampare, Quenahueno, Tihueno, Quihuaro, Damuintaro, Zapino, Tigüino, Huamuno, Dayuno, Quehueruno, Garzacocha (río Yasuní), Quemperi (río Cononaco) Mima, Caruhue (río Cononaco) and Tagaeri.

 First encounter, as told by Scott Wallace

-According to journalist Scott Wallace, American missionaries in Ecuador attempted to contact the Huaorani in the 1950s with airdropped gifts.
-However, the photographs included in the package baffled the Huaorani (since they had never seen photographs before), and they believed the images were evil magical creations.
-When some Huaorani tribesmen found some missionaries who had landed a plane on a riverbank, the tribesmen killed the Westerners with spears.
+According to journalist Scott Wallace, American missionaries, led by Jim Elliot, attempted to contact the Waorani in the 1950s with airdropped gifts and visual messages.
+After establishing a visual relationship, they attempted to land a small airplane on a beach nearby and contact the tribe in person.
+Six Waorani tribesmen killed them with spears.